-Cars become increasingly software-driven and that means challenges.
+Cars become increasingly software-driven and that means automotive software development challenges.
 Automotive Internet of Things (IoT) is, at least for the consumers, one of the most visible examples of commercial IoT uses.
 The era of the connected car goes back even to the 60s but we only recently witness a consumer willingness to pay extra for connectivity options and beyond.
 The market is growing towards secure-based car sharing with connected fleets and self-driving architecture.
-With Tesla’s Autopilot and skeptics’ disbelief in between.
+With Tesla’s Autopilot and sceptics’ disbelief in between.

 The R&D era of connected cars started in 1966 when General Motors introduced Driver Aid, Information and Routing (DAIR) system.
 The idea was to provide driver directions, current road conditions, and accident reports.
 It never got out of the R&D stage because the technology wasn’t advanced enough.
 For example, the team behind DAIR went for sensors buried in roads, allowing for communicating data.
 Today we have sensors buried in cars themselves, therefore providing all necessary information on-the-fly.